 - Check the current contract with your existing payroll provider.
 Ensure that there are no early termination fees or restrictions on when you can change.
 If you are unsure, it is always best to clarify with your existing payroll provider before giving them notice.

-- Decide on a new payroll processing provider and request for a list of specific services that they will provide.
+- Decide on a new payroll processing provider and request a list of specific services that they will provide.
 Ensure that it is aligned with your organisation’s needs and budget before getting them in writing in your new contract.

-- Complete all necessary banking, legal and authorization paperwork.
+- Complete all necessary banking, legal, and authorization paperwork.
 This helps to ensure that your new payroll provider is legally authorized to prepare employees’ paychecks or submit taxes on your behalf if that is included in your contract.

 - Set up an online account to access your organisation’s payroll records in the new payroll processing platform.